formaloo/formaloo-wp-plugin/README.md

 ### Pre-built Form Templates

-Building any forms in WordPress can be hard, but with Formaloo, you can create any from from 100+ templates with just one click!
+Building any forms in WordPress can be hard, but with Formaloo, you can create any form from 100+ templates with just one click!

 ### Mobile Ready, SEO Friendly and Optimized for Speed